Fulgencio Batista: Batista, Fidel Castro and the Cuban Revolution

 On December 30, 1958, Cantillo notified Castro that coup plans had changed.
 Cantillo privately advised Batista that he should flee the country.
 Around midnight on January 1, 1959, during the Triumph of the Revolution, Batista, realizing that his presidency could not continue, informed his cabinet and top officials at Camp Columbia, the Havana headquarters of the Cuban Constitutional Army, that he was resigning and would leave the country.
 At about 3:00 a.m., Batista boarded a plane in the Camp Columbia airfield with 40 of his supporters and immediate family members and flew to Ciudad Trujillo in the Dominican Republic.
 A second plane flew out of Havana later in the night, carrying ministers, officers, and the Governor of Havana, and a third plane followed.
 Batista took along a personal fortune of more than $300 million that he had amassed through bribery and corruption.
 Critics accused Batista and his supporters of taking as much as $700 million in fine art and cash with them as they fled into exile.

 As news of the fall of Batista's government spread through Havana, The New York Times described jubilant crowds pouring into the streets and automobile horns honking.
 The black and red flag of the July 26 Movement waved on cars and buildings.
 The atmosphere was chaotic.
 On January 8, 1959, Castro and his army rolled victoriously into Havana.
 Already denied entry to the United States, Batista sought asylum in Mexico, which also refused him.
 Portugal's dictator António Salazar allowed him to settle there on the condition that he completely abstain from politics.

 Historians and primary documents estimate between hundreds and 20,000 Cubans were killed under the Batista regime.

-However, the 20,000 number is disputed by several historians, which considered it as ‘propaganda’.
+However, the figure of 20,000 deaths is disputed by several historians, who consider it "propaganda".
 According to French historian Jeannine Verdès-Leroux:

 [...]
 Intellectuals and journalists have endlessly hammered home the falsified figure of 20,000 deaths.
-Castro only spoke, in his report to the 1st Congress of the Cuban Communist Party, of an “incalculable” number of victims.
+Castro only spoke, in his report to the 1st Congress of the Cuban Communist Party, of an "incalculable" number of victims.
 Specialists agree to conclude that the figure of 2,000 deaths is a high maximum.